Lijamaija/myblog/src/markdown-pages/big_data.md

 ---
 title: "Huge files processing and conversion to parquet format"
 date: "2021-04-09"
+description: "Key moments when working with csv files, python and conversion"
 ---

 ### Pandas, pyarrow, pyspark and dask comparison.